Mooneerams Solicitors

 We have recovered millions of pounds worth of compensation on behalf of injured claimants in that time.

-We specialise in personal injury compensation claims serving the people of Cardiff, South Wales and those from further afield.
+We specialise in personal injury compensation claims serving the people of Cardiff, South Wales and those who come from further afield.
 We only deal with personal injury claims, and that’s why we are experts in accident claims of all types – road traffic accidents, accidents at work and public liability accidents.

 Call Mooneerams now on 029 2048 3615 for an obligation free chat and some initial free legal advice from one of our experienced team.
 You can also get in touch with us by visiting our Contact page.
-Alternatively, start your claim by leaving your details in the box on this page
+Alternatively, start your claim by leaving your details in the box on this page.

 Go to Top